chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

+Now each rotation gesture would play the next note in "Ode to Joy", creating a tactile musical experience.
+The device was starting to feel like a real instrument.

 ### A Very Mary B-side

-- What if rotating backwards would play the B-side?
-- I want to add an equally joyful melody on the B-side: Mary Had A Little Lamb
+As I tested the device, an idea struck me: what if rotating backwards would play a different melody, like the B-side of a vinyl record?
+I decided to add "Mary Had a Little Lamb" as the B-side melody—an equally joyful tune that would complement "Ode to Joy".

-- I noticed that the encoder would occasionally bounce with an unexpected direction change, and immediately flip back to the original direction
-- I had to add additional debouncing logic to ignore the sudden flip of directions
-- I also implemented reset.
-If user switching direction, we alwasy reset the counter
+However, implementing bidirectional melodies revealed a problem.
+The encoder would occasionally bounce with an unexpected direction change and immediately flip back to the original direction.
+This mechanical bounce caused the counter to reset prematurely.
+I had to add additional debouncing logic to ignore these spurious direction changes.
+I also implemented a deliberate reset: when the user intentionally switches direction, the counter resets to the beginning of the appropriate melody:

 ```cpp
 // Two melodies for bidirectional playback